OSIPI/TF6.2_DCE-DSC-MRI_Challenges/README.md

 ## Scoring Script Usage

-A scoring script is provided in this repository [here](Scoring/challengeScoring.py).
-This script is designed to evaluate the performance of different Ktrans submissions for the challenge data.
+A scoring script is provided in this repository: [challengeScoring.py](Scoring/challengeScoring.py).
+This script is designed to evaluate the performance of different $K^{trans}$ submissions for the challenge data.
 However, please note that using this script requires a fully analyzed dataset consisting of $K^{trans}$ NIfTI files for each synthetic and clinical patient as seen in uploaded [test folder](Scoring/entryDirectories/constantKtransModel).

+To use the scoring script, follow these steps:

 1. Clone or pull this directory.
 2. Analyse the Challenge data set.